ValenciaArcega/my-brain/expo-react-native/app-init.md

-# The ultimate app guide - Expo ^51
+# The ultimate app guide Expo 52

-First to start it is important to understand how React Native components really works behind the scenes.
+Before to start it is important to understand how React Native components really works behind the scenes.
-So this is a real quick summary of how the new architecture works. 👇
+So this is a real quick summary of how the **new architecture** works.

 https://reactnative.dev/docs/the-new-architecture/landing-page#fast-javascriptnative-interfacing

-Create the app with Expo (_empty template with TypeScript_ in this case)
+## Create the app
+Empty template with TypeScript.

 ```bash
 npx create-expo-app@latest --template blank-typescript